Lunar Module Eagle: Flight

-Eagle was launched with command module Columbia on July 16, 1969, atop a Saturn V launch vehicle from Launch Complex 39A, and entered Earth orbit 12 minutes later.
+Eagle was launched with Command Module Columbia on July 16, 1969, atop a Saturn V launch vehicle from Launch Complex 39A, and entered Earth orbit 12 minutes later.

 Eagle entered lunar orbit on July 19, 1969.
-On July 20, Neil Armstrong and Buzz Aldrin entered into the LM and separated it from Command module Columbia.
+On July 20, Neil Armstrong and Buzz Aldrin entered into the LM and separated it from Command Module Columbia.

 Eagle was landed at 20:17:40 UTC on July 20, 1969, with 216 lb of usable fuel remaining.

 After the lunar surface operations, Armstrong and Aldrin returned to the Lunar Module Eagle on July 21, 1969.

 At 17:54:00 UTC, they lifted off in Eagle's ascent stage to rejoin Michael Collins aboard Columbia in lunar orbit.

 After the crew re-boarded Columbia, the Eagle was abandoned in lunar orbit.
-Although its ultimate fate remains unknown, some calculations by the physicist James Meador published in 2021 showed that Eagle could theoretically still be in lunar orbit.
+The location of its impact on the Moon's surface during an orbit decay is unknown, and there is evidence that Eagle may still be in orbit.